9

 Our In-House Panel of Lawyers, Engineers, and Other Experts

-The rise of powerful artificial intelligence has sent waves through every industry, and the legal sector is no exception.
+The rise of powerful artificial intelligence (AI) has sent waves through every industry, and the legal sector is no exception.
 From sensational headlines to quiet internal memos, law firms across the United States are grappling with a fundamental question: how will AI affect the legal field?

 The Current State of Artificial Intelligence in the Legal Field